 STAMPS was established to help students graduate with degrees in STEM and to prepare them to continue in STEM-related careers or further education.
 Perhaps the greatest impact of the program can be found in the comments of many of the participants who report that their personal aspirations of what they want and believe they can accomplish as scientists have been raised by STAMPS.
 Many who previously saw obtaining their undergraduate degree as the culmination of their educational journey have gone on to attend outstanding STEM graduate programs.
 Instead of simply working in scientific fields, they now see themselves as wanting to make and capable of making significant contributions in their fields.

-STAMPS is generously supported by the National Science Foundation by an approved grant (Award #2029883) in NSF’s Scholarships in Science, Technology, Engineering, and Mathematics (S-STEM) program.
-STAMPS Principal Investigators include Dr. Malcolm Schug, Dr. Jeff Patton, Dr. Lynn Sametz, Dr. Lee Phillips, Dr. Ayesha Boyce and Dr. Kimberly Petersen.
+STAMPS is generously supported by the National Science Foundation by an approved grant (Award #2029883 Preparing College Students who Enter from High School or Transfer from Community Colleges for STEM Careers and Graduate School) in NSF’s Scholarships in Science, Technology, Engineering, and Mathematics (S-STEM) program.
+STAMPS Principal Investigators include Dr. Malcolm Schug, Dr. Jeff Patton, Dr. Lynn Sametz, Dr. Lee Phillips, and Dr. Kimberly Petersen.